drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Preparing Yosemite
 There are several ways to install a fresh copy of OS X Yosemite.

-The simplest one is to boot into **Recovery Mode** by holding **Command** and **R** keys at boot.
+The simplest way is to boot into [Recovery Mode](https://support.apple.com/en-us/HT201314) by holding `Command` and `R` keys at boot.
 One can then download and apply an image right from Apple.
-However, I don't like this way because the machine's serial number and other identifying information is sent to Apple over **HTTP**.
+However, this way exposes the computer's serial number and other identifying information to Apple over plain **HTTP**.

-An alternative way is to download Yosemite build **14A389** or later from the **App Store** or some other place and create an installable system image which you can customize and reuse.
+An alternative way is to download Yosemite build **14A389** or newer from the **App Store** or some other place and create an installable system image which you can customize and reuse.

-The file needed to create an installable image is **InstallESD.dmg**, which is inside the **Install OS X Yosemite** application bundle.
+OS X installers can be made with the `createinstallmedia` utility included in `/Applications/Install OS X Yosemite.app`.
+See [Create a bootable installer for OS X Yosemite](https://support.apple.com/en-us/HT201372) or run the utility without arguments to see how it works.

+If you'd like to do it the **manual** way, you will need to find the file `InstallESD.dmg`, which is inside `/Applications/Install OS X Yosemite.app`.

 Just right click, select **Show Package Contents** and navigate to **Contents > SharedSupport** to find the dmg.

-The following are cryptographic hashes of the file.
-You can use `shasum -a256 InstallESD.dmg` for example, and compare the output to make sure you got the same, authentic copy.
+You can verify the following cryptographic hashes to ensure you have the same, authentic copy by using a command like `shasum -a256 InstallESD.dmg` and so on.
 You can also Google these hashes to ensure your copy is genuine and hasn't been tampered with.

-    InstallESD.dmg
+    InstallESD.dmg (Build 14A389)

     SHA-256: af244af020424d803ea8fc143bdd2c067db19f663484d735d6b6733a0feeeb4d
     SHA-1:   eebf02a20ac27665a966957eec6f5e6fe3228a19